 Grace Haven Center (dial (517) 962-2107) provides food and groceries to those in need of help.
 Located in Jackson Michigan.

 Several other food pantries operate in the area.
 They may have free groceries, Thanksgiving or Christmas meals, basic needs such as clothing, and other aid for the needy.
-Continue Jackson Michigan food pantries.
+Continue with Jackson County Michigan free food pantries.

 Property tax and foreclosure assistance

-With the weak economy, the number of homes that are facing foreclosure for unpaid property taxes is expected to double for the second time in two years.
-Properties are considered in forfeiture after real estate taxes have been unpaid for a year, and they are foreclosed if taxes have not been paid in two years.
+Many homeowners need help with property taxes.
+In general, properties are considered in forfeiture after real estate taxes have been unpaid for a year, and they are foreclosed if taxes have not been paid in two years.

 The Jackson County community action agency has programs that will help people get current with their taxes.
-Housing counselors have been focused on helping those who owe taxes going back to 2007, however anyone who is struggling can apply for aid.
+Housing counselors have been focused on helping those who owe taxes going back many years, however anyone who is struggling can apply for aid.
 They can even direct families to judicial and hardship hearings.
 In many years hundreds of homeowners can get help with their taxes - either direct financial aid or a reduction in assessments.

-If you are behind on your property taxes, and if you are facing foreclosure and need assistance, call the Jackson County Community Action Agency at 788-6495 or visit its office at 511 S. Jackson St. Or you can click here to read about other ways to get help.
+If you are behind on your property taxes, and if you are facing foreclosure and need assistance, call the Jackson County Community Action Agency at 788-6495 or visit its office at 511 S. Jackson St. Or you can click here to read about other ways to appeal property taxes.